-Mungo National Park
+Lake Mungo National Park

-The iconic’ Walls of China’, is an icon not only for the sheer beauty of dramatic formations but also for the amazing spiritual significance of the area.
+It's where you'll find the Walls of China, an icon not only for the sheer beauty of dramatic formations but also for the amazing spiritual significance of the area.

-The awesome Walls of China’ emerged over eons, as winds blowing across the dry bed of the lake collected sediment and deposited it on the western shore.
+The awesome Walls of China emerged over eons, as winds blowing across the dry bed of the lake collected sediment and deposited it on the western shore.

 The lakes last experienced permanent water over 10,000 years ago.
 Here, Aborigines gathered mussels, fished for Murray cod and golden perch, hunted wallabies and rat kangaroos and collected emu eggs.

 There is also a glimpse into the former European occupation.
 The area was an operational sheep station before becoming a national park and many heritage buildings remain.

 Located just over 1 hour’s drive from Wentworth and about 1 hour from the Darling River near Pooncarie.